khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 Pre-filling Metadata
 ====================

 To save time adding metadata details when submitting your strains, we provide a downloadable template of the grid.
 This allows you to add any known metadata details ahead of time.
-When you re-upload the completed template file, it creates and fills the rows according to file.
+When you re-upload the completed template file, it creates and fills the rows according to the file.
 This reduces the amount of data required to be added to the rows in the webpage, where you can then simply select the short-read files to upload and fill in any remaining cells per row to make the grid submittable.

 **Exporting the Template**